 Grant applicants, current and former grant recipients

 Application and grant management

-We use GIFTS online to store grant data (including the application module IGAM for application data).
-More information on GIFTS online Privacy Statement is available in Blackbaud’s privacy statement.
+We use Blackbaud Grantmaking to store grant data (including the application module IGAM for application data).
+More information on Blackbaud Grantmaking Privacy Statement is available in Blackbaud’s privacy statement.